Woolworths Group

 During periods of change, a sense of community and connection becomes even more important.
 Feeling part of a team going through it together reduces isolation, creates shared understanding, and provides the support people need to manage uncertainty and adapt.

-• Foster peer support.
-Encourage team members to look out for each other, not just rely on you
+• Encourage team members to look out for each other and normalise help-seeking behaviour

 Recognition during change reinforces that effort is noticed, even when outcomes are still uncertain.